 Although the rest of the world loves to hate Los Angeles, we still get hordes of tourists every year, most hoping to see a movie star in real life.
 These tourists book expensive meals at The Ivy and Spago and mostly only see each other.
 Meanwhile, West Hollywood's vegan restaurant Real Food Daily is often packed with health-conscious celebrities.
-My (vegan) wife Miki and I go to RFD somewhat frequently, as it's close by and fairly affordable, and we've had many a star-studded meal there.
+My vegan wife and I go to RFD somewhat frequently, as it's close by and fairly affordable, and we've had many a star-studded meal there.
 We've even caught my former colleague Melanie Lynskey picking up dinner to go.
 At the risk of enabling stalkers, here are some other famous faces we've seen chowing down:

 - Mike White.
 This prolific screenwriter/actor may not be a household name, but you've seen him in several movies which he's also written, including School of Rock, The Good Girl, and the infamous Chuck & Buck.
 He also directed 2007's Year of the Dog, a seriocomic metaphor for his own veganism.
 We've seen this guy here at least half a dozen times, usually alone, though last time he appeared to be on a date.

 - Roland Orzabal.
 This oddly-named singer/songwriter is better known as the frontman for the hugely successful '80s band Tears for Fears.
 Miki and I saw him eating with two or three young hip hop dudes.
 Not a clue why.

 - Alicia Silverstone.
 Naturally, Hollywood's most outspoken vegan can be found in her native habitat at Real Food Daily.
 We saw her here once with her husband, interviewing women (for personal assistants? nannies? threesomes?), and a second time having the famous RFD Sunday brunch with an unlikely dining partner, the actor...